chris-warner-II/chris-warner-II/README.md

 My interest in lyrics and poetry led me to a side project exploring phonemic word representations and transformer networks.

-That side project led me to some consulting work applying machine learning and transformers for predicting protein-ligand interactions with [CODA Biotheraputics](https://www.codabiotherapeutics.com).
+That side project led me to consulting work applying machine learning to predict protein-ligand interactions with [CODA Biotheraputics](https://www.codabiotherapeutics.com).

 I am currently looking for the next step in my career and life journey.

-For more information, visit my [linkedin](https://www.linkedin.com/in/chris-warner316/) profile.
+For more information, please visit my [linkedin](https://www.linkedin.com/in/chris-warner316/) profile.

 Thank you for stopping by!
 Chris